 $ bin/rebuild-index --baseDN dc=example,dc=com \ --index cn --index givenName --index objectClass \ --index sn --maxThreads 10

-View the Index Summary Statistics table, which is automatically displayed to system
+View the Index Summary Statistics table, which automatically displays to system out

-last three steps to make more adjustments to your indexes.
+- Repeat steps 1-4 to make more adjustments to your indexes.

 Restart the server.